Last updated: May 29, 2026

 Wyoming Medicaid dental coverage

-Wyoming Medicaid is not a full senior dental plan.
-But the current Wyoming dental coverage list says adults age 21 and older may receive two preventive visits per year, two emergency visits per year, extractions, and repair or reline of existing dentures or partial dentures.
+Wyoming Medicaid is not a full adult dental plan, but it does cover some adult dental services.
+The state dental coverage list says adults age 21 and older may receive two preventive visits per year for basic cleanings, exams, and x-rays, two emergency visits per year, extractions, and repair or reline of existing dentures or partial dentures.

-This is important because some older Wyoming dental pages say adult Medicaid has no dental coverage.
-The better way to say it is this: adult dental coverage exists, but it is narrow.
-It may not cover new dentures, crowns, bridges, implants, or root canals for adults unless a specific Medicaid rule or approval applies.
+Some older pages say adults have no dental coverage.
+A safer answer is that adult coverage exists, but it is narrow.
+It may not cover new dentures, crowns, bridges, implants, root canals, or cosmetic care unless a specific rule applies.

 Donated Dental Services in Wyoming